9 Best Practices for Ensuring Cloud Compliance of Healthcare Data

 3. Establish Data Usage Controls

-Healthcare organizations can detect and block malicious or risky data activity in real-time by implementing reasonable restrictions on data usage operations.
+Healthcare organizations can keep their data safe by setting up rules for how people use it.
+This helps to stop bad things from happening right away.
 Specific delicate data-related activities should be prohibited, like uploading to the web, copying data to external sources, and sending unapproved emails.

 4. Log and Monitor Data Usage and Access